Frequently Asked Questions

 Everyone who owns an affected Chevy Silverado or GMC Sierra in the class will automatically be a class member if the lawsuit is certified as a class action by the judge, and that owner does not affirmatively “opt-out” of the class lawsuit.

 Since we will ask the court to put us in a leadership role for the entire emissions fraud lawsuit against GM, our litigation strengths and contribution to the end result will benefit all class members, whether or not they have asked to be, or have been selected as a class representative.
-By signing up with us, you can keep up-to-date on what happens in the class-action lawsuit against GM for its emissions cheating.
+By reaching out to us, we can keep you up-to-date on what happens in the class-action lawsuit against GM for its emissions cheating.

 It is too early to know what the end result will be.
 Our firm will fight for the best possible outcome for Duramax diesel owners, which will include making the cars EPA compliant, and providing owners compensation for the reduction in the value of their Chevy Silverado or GMC Sierra.
 If GM is not willing to provide a fair settlement, then the lawsuit will proceed in litigation.